 Nicole Hardekopf began her dance training at age 2.
 She studied ballet, jazz, hip hop, pointe, clogging, tap and lyrical until age 12, before going on to train and compete until age 18.
 Nicole has attended several dance conventions, including Company Dance, West Coast Dance Explosion, and National Dance Alliance, where she was selected as a three-time All-American.
 Nicole was a member of the Vestavia Hills High School “Rebelette” dance team, where she served as JV Captain in 2005 and Varsity Captain in 2007.
 She graduated from Auburn University in 2011 with a Bachelor of Arts in Public Relations and Spanish minor.
 While at Auburn, Nicole assisted with Greek Sing choreography for her sorority, Alpha Delta Pi.
 Nicole resides in Vestavia with her husband, Brad.
-She is a member of the Junior League of Birmingham, and is an Account Executive at Walls Media, a local creative firm in Mountain Brook.
-She currently teaches the Jr. and Sr. Advanced Hip Hop and High Stepper Jazz Classes.
+She is a member of the Junior League of Birmingham, and is a local realtor.
+She has taught the Jr. and Sr. Advanced Hip Hop and High Stepper Jazz Classes.
 She is currently on leave raising her children, but is still a valuable member of our faculty as a substitute teacher and comes to help out with Recitals and other special events.

 Mallory Birmingham began dancing when she was 4.
 After a few years she left dance to be a soccer player.
 It didn’t take too long for her to realize that she only wanted to dance.
 At the age of 10 she started dancing again, studying Jazz, Tap, and Hip Hop.
 Mallory continued her dancing as a member of the Shades Valley dance team.
 After graduating from high school, she attended the University of North Alabama and received a degree in Elementary Education.
 She continues to dance through Zumba and by taking adult tap and jazz classes.
 Currently, she teaches first grade at Grantswood Community School.
-She is so excited to join Steeple Arts and teach dance classes where she will be assisting with Hip Hop and Jazz.
+She is so excited to join Steeple Arts and teach dance classes where she has been assisting and teaching Hip Hop and Jazz.
 She is currently on leave focusing on her education career, but is still a valuable member of our faculty as a substitute teacher and comes to help out with Recitals and other special events.

 Kathy Nolan joined Steeple Arts in 2001 as the Academy’s receptionist and secretary.
 Kathy has over 25 years of experience working with children as a pre school teacher.
 At Steeple Arts, her days are ﬁlled with phone calls, managing the ofﬁce and greeting students and parents.
 In addition to ofﬁce duties, she also ties shoelaces, ﬁxes elastic, and just hands out much needed hugs.
 And still these are only a part of what Kathy brings to the Steeple Arts Family.
 Creatively, Miss Kathy is our head seamstress and costume mistress.
 During her time at Steeple Arts, Miss Kathy has also become an assistant with the Pre-ballet classes and is an assistant instructor in the Steeple Arts 6th Grade Ballroom Program.

 Mary Robinett joined Steeple Arts in the fall of 2014 as the office receptionist.
 She also is an assistant for the younger students at the studio.
 Mary is originally from South Carolina and a graduate of Randolph-Macon Woman’s College in Virginia.
 Miss Mary enjoys working with children and has spent years teaching Sunday school and being a preschool aide.
-She lives in Mountain Brook with her husband, Matt and their two daughters, both who are students at Steeple Arts.
+She lives in Mountain Brook with her husband, Matt and their two daughters, both who have been students at Steeple Arts.
 She is currently on leave raising her children and focusing on her new massage therapy career with Over the Mountain Therapy, but is still a valuable member of our faculty as a substitute teacher and comes to help out with Recitals and other special events.